 Tax-free withdrawals of funds can be used to pay for elementary, secondary, or higher education.
 The government does not tax the appreciation on the funds.
 The investment decisions are totally controlled by the donor.
 Contributions are not tax deductible.

 Funds must either be used by the time the beneficiary reaches age 30 or transferred to an educational savings account for a younger family member.

 Section 529 Plans

 Contributions up to $70,000 per child can be made with no gift tax implications if the donor elects to treat the gift as made over five years.
 There are no limits on the donor’s taxable income.
 529 plans have maximum funding caps per child.
 The cap will vary by state plan but will be in the $250,000 range.

-Withdrawals are tax free to fund higher education only.
-The donor may choose government directed age based portfolio investments or investments with greater choice and control.
+Withdrawals are tax free to fund higher education.
+The Tax Cuts and Jobs Act expands qualified distributions made after December 31, 2017 to include up to $10,000 in elementary and secondary tuition per student per year.
+The donor may choose government directed age based portfolio investments with greater choice and control.
 Specific investment options are determined by the plan sponsor.
-The donor can choose one of fifty state sponsored plans.
+The donor can choose one of the fifty state sponsored plans.

 Unused funds in the account can be transferred to a 529 plan for another family member.
 Non qualified plan distributions are subject to tax and a 10% penalty.

 To compare different state’s 529 plans go to www.savingforcollege.com